 (Chris): I think it’s part of the broader understanding of the value of data as a resource and an asset – the rise of “Big Data” – and partly the result of the growing demand for higher-performing infrastructure.
 Geospatial data has the potential to unlock huge value for developers, asset owners and operators by providing them with vital context to inform their decisions.

-It has also been greatly helped with the launch, by the Government’s Geospatial Commission, of the Geospatial Strategy, earlier this year.
+It has also been greatly helped with the launch, by the Government’s Geospatial Commission, of the Geospatial Strategy.
 That was a hugely important milestone in building an understanding of the value of geospatial data.

 It also highlighted the really quite remarkable gaps in some of our geospatial intelligence as a nation – like there being no current single map of the underground pipe and cable network in the UK.

-The announcement earlier this year of the National Underground Asset Register (NUAR) will not only drive efficiencies and mitigate against further utility strikes on-site, but also ensure that future construction and infrastructure projects will have access to better quality data.
+The announcement of the National Underground Asset Register (NUAR) will not only drive efficiencies and mitigate against further utility strikes on-site, but also ensure that future construction and infrastructure projects will have access to better quality data.

 What role is geospatial intelligence playing on the major projects we support at PCSG?

 Through our interpretation and analysis and the visualisation skills we provide, we help asset and infrastructure owners to gain access, at pace, to data which can help with strategic decision-making, driving efficiencies and answering key operational questions.

 We take the data – whether vector data (a list of values with a point defined by a pair of coordinates) or raster data (similar to a digital photograph with the map area subdivided into pixels) and we use the tools we have to support effective viewing, editing and analysis of it.

 We provide advanced processing and we also have the capability, through our two in-house Geo Servers to effectively generate maps and share data with our clients.